maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ### In code

 If you need more customization options at launch, you can instantiate the `MGLMapView` programmatically instead of designing a storyboard.
-Insert the following lines into your view controller’s `-viewDidLoad`, substituting your access token:
+Insert the following lines into your view controller’s `-viewDidLoad`, substituting `<#your access token#>` with a string literal containing your access token:

 ```objc
 // ViewController.m